 As described above a Hybrid Event is a Live Event, with an in-person audience and a virtual audience.
 How it works totally depends on the type of event, the set up, the production, the content and many more factors.
 The ‘Live’ Event element is just that – live – but is also made available, in real time, to an audience at home, or elsewhere online.
 This may be via a series of live streams, meetings or webinars with other forms of content such as presentation slides, polls and live Q&A and is hosted on an online platform that the virtual audience accesses securely online via a personalised log in.

-Here are our top four ways to use Hybrid Events successfully:
+Our top four ways to use Hybrid Events successfully

 1. Use Hybrid Events to boost attendance and increase external audiences